What’s in Democrats’ big bill? Climate, health care, savings

 In its place, Democrats, with Sinema’s nod, will impose a 1% excise tax on stock buybacks, raising some $74 billion over the decade.

-Money is also raised by boosting the Internal Revenue Service to go after tax cheats.
+Money is also raised by boosting the IRS to go after tax cheats.
 The bill proposes an $80 billion investment in taxpayer services, enforcement and modernization, which is projected to raise $203 billion in new revenue — a net gain of $124 billion over the decade.

 The bill sticks with Biden’s original pledge not to raise taxes on families or businesses making less than $400,000 a year.